HummaNosh/REACT-ing-Portfolio/README.md

 ## React Portfolio

 The purpose of this project is to create a React portfolio using React components and other features.
+This is a portfolio of me and my work, which includes all of the projects I have worked on so far, a bit about me, contact information and a contact me form.

 ## User Story